Open-Source MCP Servers Worth Installing in 2026

 Costs almost nothing to run.
 Quietly improves quality on roughly the right kinds of tasks.
 Always installed.

 HTTP fetch and HTML-to-markdown conversion for any URL.
-Use cases: reading API documentation, pulling RFC text into a thinking session, scraping a status page during incident response.
+Use cases: reading API documentation, pulling RFC text into a thinking session, checking a status page during incident response.

 {